Explore health content from A to Z.

 OSELTAMIVIR (os el TAM i vir) is an antiviral medicine.
 It is used to prevent and to treat some kinds of influenza or the flu.
 It will not work for colds or other viral infections.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Start this medicine at the first sign of flu symptoms.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Take all of your medicine as directed even if you think you are better.
 Do not skip doses or stop your medicine early.

 Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 1 year old for selected conditions, precautions do apply.
+While this drug may be prescribed for children as young as 14 days for selected conditions, precautions do apply.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 anxiety, confusion, unusual behavior

 hallucination, loss of contact with reality

 redness, blistering, peeling or loosening of the skin, including inside the mouth

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):